COVID-19 Vaccine Distribution:

 You should not receive the second dose earlier than recommended (21 days for Pfizer and 28 days for Moderna).
 The second dose should be given as close to the recommended timeframe as possible, but if that is not possible, then the second dose of Pfizer and Moderna COVID-19 vaccines may be scheduled up to 6 weeks (42 days) after the first dose.
 However, there is no clear data on the effectiveness if it is delayed beyond this timeframe.
 For more information, review the CDC’s guidance on vaccine administration.

 West Michigan health departments, hospitals, and other partners have come together to implement the MDHHS plan for a phased approach to vaccine distribution.
-You can find more information about registering for an appointment to get vaccinated by visiting vaccinatewestmi.com
+You can find more information about Covid-19 and other locations offering vaccination by visiting vaccinatewestmi.com

 COVID-19 Vaccination for Homebound Residents (Kent County only):